 I was a part of a research consortium in Sweden called DOME (Development of Online Medical Records and E-Health Services), which focuses on studying what happens when patients get access to their medical records online.
 There’s obviously a lot of overlap with the work that OpenNotes has been doing in the States, so I have been following OpenNotes for a long time.
 It’s been instructive to read the research coming from OpenNotes and see how it parallels what we’re doing in Sweden.

 How did you become a Keane OpenNotes Scholar?

 Data transparency in healthcare is not just a local issue; it’s a global concern.
 A few years ago, I was invited to be a part of a five day international workshop focused on transparency in healthcare at Salzburg Global Seminar in Austria.
-I was invited through Sara Riggare, a strong patient advocate and researcher who has taught me a lot about the importance of patient-driven innovation and the roles of “lead patients” or e-patients in transforming healthcare.
+I was invited by Sara Riggare, a strong patient advocate and researcher who has taught me a lot about the importance of patient-driven innovation and the roles of “lead patients” or e-patients in transforming healthcare.
 And of course, OpenNotes has been at the forefront of healthcare transparency in the U.S. While there I met Tom Delbanco and Jan Walker, the co-founders of OpenNotes, who were leading the seminar in Salzburg.
 And I got to know a patient advocate, Liz Salmi, who now works for OpenNotes.
 It was exciting to see how we all faced similar challenges, but also were seeing many of the same benefits from greater transparency, even across different cultures and health systems.